2ndmk2/protomidpy/README.md

 *  *For conda/pip env*, go to parental directory of georadial, and "pip install -e ./georadial"

 ## Test run
-* Download test data from https://github.com/2ndmk2/dsharp_averaged_data
+1. Download test data from https://github.com/2ndmk2/dsharp_averaged_data
-* go to tests
+2. go to "tests" folder
-* put test data in a data directory and do "run.sh"
+3. put test data in a data directory and do "run.sh"